kazzle101/GoProVideoCombine/README.md

   -m, --logmetadata     save the metadata as a readable .json file --delete              delete the original GoPro source files after combining

 As well as the output.mp4, text, log files and opionally a couple of json files are saved with the name of the output file but with different extentions: .txt, .log and .json.
-Pre-exitsing files on the output will be deleted before being written anew. ffmpeg and ffprobe need to be installed and available on the path
+Pre-exitsing files on the output will be deleted before being written anew. ffmpeg and ffprobe need to be installed and available on the path.
 ```
 ## Example:
 ```